-When replicating at C, the Linux caches are above your cut point.
-Thus you will receive much less traffic at C, typically already reduced by a factor of 100, or even more.
+less traffic at C, typically already reduced by a factor of 100, or even more.
 This is much more easy to cope with.
 Local caches and their SMP scaling properties can be implemented much more efficiently than distributed ones.
 You will also profit from journalling filesystems like ext4 or xfs.
 In contrast, truly distributed journalling is typically not available with distributed cluster filesystems.

-A potential drawback of block layer replication is that you will be typically limited to socalled active-passive replication.
-So-called active-active operation (see section 2.13 on page 33) is probably not impossible at block layer (see combinations of DRBD with ocfs2), but less common, and less safe to operate.
-For example, Linbit does not recommend the so-called activeactive mode as supported by DRBD (aka dual-primary in DRBD speak), while the newer MARS feature called "Prosumer Device" may be able to do it somewhen in future for non-critical or non-performant purposes, but this is also not recommended for block-level coupling of so-called active-active filesystems like ocfs2 when highly loaded, or when any non-predictable splitbrain (see unavoidability in section Explanation via CAP Theorem) cannot be easily resolved at higher layers.
+A potential drawback of block layer replication is that you will be typically limited to active-passive replication.
+An active-active operation is generally not impossible at block layer (see combinations of DRBD with ocfs2), but less common, and less safe to operate.
+For example, Linbit does not recommend the active-active mode as supported by DRBD, while the newer MARS feature called "Prosumer Device" can do it also for non-critical or non-performant purposes, but this is also not recommended for block-level coupling of active-active filesystems like ocfs2 when highly loaded, or when any non-predictable split-brain (see unavoidability in section Explanation via CAP Theorem) cannot be easily resolved at higher layers.

 This limitation / disrecommendation isn't necessarily caused by the choice of layer.
 It is simply caused by the laws of physics: communication is always limited by the speed of light.
-A distributed filesystem is essentially nothing else but a persistent DSM = Distributed Shared Memory.
+A distributed filesystem is essentially nothing else but a persistent $\mathbf{DSM} = \mathbf{Distributed}$ Shared Memory.